STAT-450/project_template/README.md

 Follow these steps to get your project up and running:

-1. **Create a new repository from this template:**
-  - If you're using GitHub, click the "Use this template" button and create a new repository under your own account or organization.
-1. git clone [your-repository-url]; cd [your-repository-name]
 1. **Review the repository structure:**
   - `data/`: This folder is for storing local data files. **Important: Do not commit or push any data to public repositories.** See the `data/README.md` for detailed instructions.
   - `docs/`: This folder is for project documentation.
 See the `docs/README.md` for guidance on what to include.
   - `src/`: This folder contains the main source code for your project.
 See the `src/README.md` for the project's code structure and guidelines.
   - `.gitignore`: Specifies intentionally untracked files that Git should ignore.
   - `README.md` (this file): Provides an overview of the project template.

 1. **Set up your development environment:**
   - Refer to any specific instructions in the `src/README.md` or course materials for setting up the necessary software and dependencies (e.g., installing R, required packages).

 1. **Start developing your project:**
   - Begin by exploring the existing files and understanding the suggested structure.
   - Add your code to the `src/` directory, following the guidelines outlined in its `README.md`.